EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.background.md

 ### imUtil.background.background

 Estimate the background and its variance for an astronomical image Package: @imUtil.background Description: A wrapper function for estimating the background and background variance of an imaage in a matrix form.
+The function partition the image into sub images